 It’s going to be a bit of a rolling change, as each state’s laws kick into gear and we comply with registration.

 Effective immediately, we’ll be collecting & remitting sales tax in the following states:

 - Rhode Island

 - Virginia (though we’ve always been doing this)

 - North Dakota

 - West Virginia

-Again, other states are working on legislation as we speak, so this isn’t a final or exhaustive list; it’s just what we know about as of today. (last updated 3/28/19)
+More states are continuing to work on legislation, so this isn’t a final or exhaustive list; it’s just what we know about as of today. (last updated 3/28/19)